nbommakanti/surgical_case_dashboard/README.md

 ## Overview
 This is an app to visualize cases completed during the course of an ophthalmology residency.

-Try the app here: https://share.streamlit.io/nbommakanti/surgical_case_dashboard/case_viewer.py
+Try the app here: surgery.streamlit.app

 ## Demonstration